 The parties were properly notified of the scheduled hearing on this appeal.
-The appellant failed to provide a telephone number at which a representative could be reached for the hearing and did not participate in the hearing or request a postponement of the hearing as required by the hearing notice.
+The appellant failed to provide a telephone number at which she could be reached for the hearing and did not participate in the hearing or request a postponement of the hearing as required by the hearing notice.

-The appellant received the hearing notice prior to the May 21, 2007 hearing.
+The appellant received the hearing notice prior to the hearing.
 The instructions inform the parties that if the party does not contact the Appeals Section and provide the phone number at which the party can be contacted for the hearing, the party will not be called for the hearing.
-The first time the appellant directly contacted the Appeals Section was on May 21, 2007, after the scheduled start time for the hearing and after the record had been closed.
-The appellant had not read all the information on the hearing notice, and had assumed that the Appeals Section would initiate the telephone contact even without a response to the hearing notice.
+The first time the appellant directly contacted the Appeals Section was on August 14, 2013, after the scheduled start time for the hearing and after the record had been closed.
+The appellant had not read the information on the hearing notice, and had assumed that the Appeals Section would initiate the telephone contact even without a response to the hearing notice.

-The administrative law judge has conducted a careful review of the administrative file to determine whether the unemployment insurance decision should be affirmed.
+The administrative law judge has conducted a review of the available administrative file to determine whether the unemployment insurance decision should be affirmed.